Prohibition of all corporal punishment in Paraguay (2016)

 Prior to this reform, corporal punishment was prohibited in shelter homes, in penal institutions and as a sentence for crime in Paraguay, but it was not explicitly prohibited in the home, other alternative care settings, day care and schools.

 The enactment of full prohibition in 2016 makes Paraguay the 10th state in Latin America to achieve this fundamental reform for children.
-It is the 50th state worldwide to do so.

 - Global Initiative country report for Paraguay